Skip to main content

 Whole-brain circuits controlling visuomotor behavior

-In this project we are taking a systematic approach to this problem.
-We have started by undertaking a comprehensive quantitative analysis of swim kinematics and the sensory stimuli that drive them.
-Building on this work, in this project we are 1) Using whole-brain functional imaging of genetically defined neural populations to reveal the neural circuit organization and activity dynamics during visuomotor behaviour.
-2) Establishing how motor commands are encoded at the single-cell and population level by brainstem reticulospinal neurons, through imaging and ablation studies and 3) Systematically mapping the functional organisation of retinal inputs into the brain.
+In this project we have taken a systematic approach to this problem.
+We started by undertaking a comprehensive quantitative analysis of swim kinematics and the sensory stimuli that drive them.
+Building on this work, we exploited the small, transparent brain of zebrafish larvae to perform whole-brain functional imaging of genetically defined neural populations during these behaviours.
+We have built state-of-the-art microscope systems to allow fast volumetric brain-wide imaging as well as precise manipulations of single neurons.
+With these methods, we aim to reveal the neural circuit organization and activity dynamics during visuomotor behaviour.
+Within the context of this project, we have developed a range of computational, genetic and imaging tools to achieve these goals, and applied them in a variety of behavioral contexts from reflexive responses to motion to social interactions and escape responses.